Mastering Swing Highs and Lows in Trading

 The answer lies in human psychology:

-Humans tend to act similarly under similar conditions, regardless of whether they’re trading stocks, options, commodities, currencies or anything else.
-When people see prices rising rapidly (or falling), they become more likely to buy (or sell).
-This causes more buying pressure (or selling pressure) which drives prices even higher (or lower).
+Humans tend to behave similarly under similar conditions, whether they’re trading stocks, options, commodities, currencies, or any other assets.
+When people observe rapidly rising prices, they become more likely to buy; when they see falling prices, they become more likely to sell.
+This behavior creates additional buying pressure or selling pressure, which drives prices even higher or lower, respectively.

 Eventually this cycle will reverse itself as buyers become exhausted and sellers enter the market again; this creates what we call “swing highs” and “swing lows” on charts.